 Knowing When to Start Over

 Sometimes, a pedicure’s too far gone.
 If multiple nails are chipped or polish is peeling badly, it’s time to refresh.
 Soak off old polish with acetone for regular stuff or gel remover for gels.
-Clean nails thoroughly before repainting.
+Research published in the Journal of the American Academy of Dermatology emphasizes that improper gel removal—such as peeling or forceful scraping—can cause significant nail damage and thinning.
+Always soak off gel gently or have a professional remove it to maintain nail health.
+(2025, ScienceDirect) Clean nails thoroughly before repainting.
 This ensures how to make pedicure last longer with a fresh, clean start.

 Preventing Future Chips